jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ### Questions for Stakeholders Prior to Project Advancement

 * **Data Volume Discrepancy Between Year 1 and Year 2 TESS Observations** Why are there fewer stars in year 2 of observations as compared to year 1?
 Is this simply a result of access to data i.e. researchers could get their hands on year 1 data first?
-TESS VSC requires variable stars to be identified and confirmed in order to include them in the dataset, after all.
+TESS SVC requires variable stars to be identified and confirmed in order to include them in the dataset, after all.

 * **Standout Unpublished Sectors**
 Why do some sectors differ greatly in their percentages of unpublished variable stars.
 Are there observational contraints that contribute to these discrepancies?

-* **Lack of High Temperature Stars in TESS VSC Data** Why does TESS VSC have so few data points beyond ~12,000K?
+* **Lack of High Temperature Stars in TESS SVC Data** Why does TESS SVC have so few data points beyond ~12,000K?
 As a result, our analysis misses out on any aggregate data pertaining to O-type and B-type stars.

-* **Lack of White Dwarfs in TESS VSC Data**
+* **Lack of White Dwarfs in TESS SVC Data**
-Why are white dwarfs absent from the TESS VSC Data?
+Why are white dwarfs absent from the TESS SVC Data?
 Is it because they are not luminous enough to be detected in such a short viewing period?

 * **Small Quantity of Extreme Horizontal Branch Stars** There are very few stars on the extreme horizontal branch of the HR diagram in the pulsation dashboard.
-Why would these stars not be included in the TESS VSC if these stars, like subdwarf B stars, are popular subjects of stellar pulsation studies?
+Why would these stars not be included in the TESS SVC if these stars, like subdwarf B stars, are popular subjects of stellar pulsation studies?

 * **Discrepancy Between GIANT and DWARF Publishing Rates** Why are GIANT stars studied disproportionately more than DWARF stars?

 ### Assumptions and Caveats

-* Observational biases may impact the completeness of TESS VSC, particularly in under-observed regions or for certain stellar classes.
+* Observational biases may impact the completeness of TESS SVC, particularly in under-observed regions or for certain stellar classes.
 The data is likely skewed to reflect researcher preference rather than true astrophysical prevalence to some extent.

-* Spectral classifications provided by TESS VSC are useful, but not perfect (there are some outliers in the HR diagram–some giant stars labeled as GIANTS that seem to belong to the main sequence).
+* Spectral classifications provided by TESS SVC are useful, but not perfect (there are some outliers in the HR diagram–some giant stars labeled as GIANTS that seem to belong to the main sequence).
 Importantly, they are not granular enough.
 The spectral type calculated column "CleanClasses" aims to minimze the consequences of said granularity, but analysis is limited nonetheless.

 * Data not included for O-type stars (there are less than 100 in the dataset).